JeffreyyyyO/Circle10_v2/data/Lab_TLS_SSL_VPN_&_Traffic_Analysis.md

 ## **TLS/SSL Configuration, VPN Setup & Traffic Analysis**
 This guide outlines the steps for setting up a secure web server, configuring SSL/TLS, and analyzing network traffic using Kali Linux and Wireshark.

-## **Prerequisites: VirtualBox Configuration**
+## **Prerequisites: Virtualizer Configuration**

-Before starting the Kali Linux VM, ensure the following settings are configured in VirtualBox:
+Before starting the Kali Linux VM, ensure the following settings are configured in the Virtualizer (VMware, VirtualBox, UTM, IPFire, Pfsense, etc):

 1. **Network Settings:**
    * Set the network adapter to **NAT Network** or **Bridged Adapter** (NAT is used for this demo).